schveiguy/sqlbuilder/README.md

 # SQL Builder and database serializer

 sqlbuilder is a small library that is used to make dynamically created sql easier to write.
 It also can serve as an abstraction layer for multiple database implementations.
-Currently, only MySQL is supported, but it has been designed to allow for PostgreSQL and SQLite support.
-Other systems may also fit within the system, but I have not focused on anything other than those three.
+Currently, MySQL and sqlite are supported, with PostgreSQL support planned.
+Other systems may also fit within the design, but I have not focused on anything other than those three.

 ## Implemented Features

 * Declarative syntax for tables and joins
 * Joins are automatically handled by the building functions.
 Joins are only used when data from that join is needed.
+* Statements that don't allow joins should be wrapped with dialect-specific mechanisms.
 * Wrap any type that represents a row as a `DataSet` and it can be used to query that data.
 * UDAs to specify relationships and specialized handling of columns.
 Relationships are provided in `DataSet` to allow joins automatically to be added.
 * Add columns to select, orderings, conditional clauses at any time (out of order construction).
 Individual clauses must be built in order.